Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ## 1   0.634

-Based on the above output, since the p value, 0.628, is greater than our alpha level of 0.05, we fail to reject the null hypothesis.
-In other words, there is no convincing evidence of a difference in median ranks of college football teams based on whether their fight songs include the words “victory”, “win”, or “won”.
-Our original hypothesis was incorrect.
+Based on the above output, since the p value, 0.628, is greater than our alpha level of 0.05, we fail to reject the null hypothesis in favor of the alternative hypothesis.
+In other words, the data do not provide convincing evidence of a difference in the median rankings of college football teams based on whether their fight songs include the words “victory”, “win”, or “won”.
+Thus, our original hypothesis was incorrect.

 We also hypothesize that a statistically significant relationship exists between `opponents` and `rank` since higher-ranked college football